MaximLiubinski/rsschool-cv/cv.md

 * *E-mail:* maksim_liubinski@epam.com
 * *LinkedIn:* https://www.linkedin.com/in/maksim-liubinski/
 * *GitHub:* https://github.com/MaximLiubinski/
+* *Discord* MaksimL (@MaximLiubinski)

 # About Me

-I'm working as Test Automation Engineer in Javascript and Typecscript for the last 5 years.
+I've been working as a Test Automation Engineer in Javascript and Typecscript for the last 5 years.
-Decided to join Rolling Scopes School courses to be more familiar with frontend development
+Decided to join Rolling Scopes School courses to be more familiar with frontend development.

 # TechSkills